rdsaunders/rdsaunders/_posts/2019-11-08-lack-of-default-tab-focus-in-firefox-safari.md

 1. In Firefox, type <kbd>about:config</kbd> in the URL bar.
 2. By default there is no Preference called [accessibility.tabfocus](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/Preference_reference/accessibility.tabfocus) on the mac so you'll have to create one.
-3. Right click in the window and select New, then "integer" from the context menu
+3. Right click in the window and select New, then "integer" from the context menu.
 4. Give it the preference name _accessibility.tabfocus_ and then set the value to 7.

 A value of 7 will give tab focus to all elements on a page, links, linked images and all form elements.
 This is the default behaviour in Windows.